Data – a collection of facts (numbers, words, measurements, observations, etc) that has been translated into a form that

 Lots of different companies collect your personal data (especially social media sites).
 Anytime you have to put in your email address or credit card details you are giving away your personal data.
 Often they’ll use that data to provide you with personalized suggestions to keep you engaged.
 Facebook, for example, uses your personal information to suggest content you might like to see based on what other people similar to you like.

 In addition, personal data is aggregated (to depersonalize it somewhat) and then sold to other companies, mostly for advertising and competitive research purposes.
 That’s one of the ways you get targeted ads and content from companies you’ve never even heard of.

 Transactional data is anything that requires an action to collect.
-You might click on an ad, make a purchase, visit a certain web page, etc.
+For instance, you might click on an ad, make a purchase, visit a certain web page, etc.

 Pretty much every website you visit collects transactional data of some kind, either through Google Analytics, another 3rd party system or their own internal data capture system.

 Transactional data is incredibly important for businesses because it helps them to expose variability and optimize their operations for the highest quality results.
 By examining large amounts of data, it is possible to uncover hidden patterns and correlations.
 These patterns can create competitive advantages, and result in business benefits like more effective marketing and increased revenue.

-Web data is a collective term which refers to any type of data you might pull from the internet, whether to study for research purposes or otherwise.
-That might be data on what your competitors are selling, published government data, football scores, etc. It’s a catchall for anything you can find on the web that is public facing (ie not stored in some internal database).
+Web data is a collective term which refers to any type of data you might pull from the internet.
+That might be data on what your competitors are selling, published government data, football scores, etc. It’s a catchall for anything you can find on the web that is public facing (i.e. not stored in some internal database).
 Studying this data can be very informative, especially when communicated well to management.